lntuition/contribution-markdown-report/README.md

 ## Feature
 ### Report
 - With new information, report is created at `path`.
-- Report has summary, graph, table section.
+- Report has summary, graph section.
 See example report [here](https://github.com/lntuition/contribution-markdown-report/tree/master/result/README.md)

 ## Notification
 - We track your contribution history from your public profile with anonymous user.